cabinetoffice/national-leadership-centre-website/pages/awards.md

 The winner will be announced at the National Leadership Forum in central London on Wednesday 29 January, to which shortlisted nominees will be invited.

-If you have any questions, please contact the Networks and Communitites team on NLC@CabinetOffice.gov.uk
+If you have any questions, please contact the Networks and Communitites team on NLC@CabinetOffice.gov.uk.